-Mars Hill College Sexual Misconduct Policy
+Mars Hill University Sexual Misconduct Policy

 Mars Hill College is dedicated to maintaining an environment wherein academic freedom flourishes and in which the rights of each member of the College community are respected.
 Mars Hill College recognizes and upholds the inherent dignity and value of every person, and each individual’s inalienable right to personal sovereignty.
 Acts of sexual violation can jeopardize the health and welfare of members of the College community.
 In an effort to address such threats to the quality of campus life, Mars Hill College adopts this policy.